 Patellofemoral pain syndrome (PFSS)

-How is Patellofemoral Pain Syndrome diagnosed?
+How is Patellofemoral Pain Syndrome noticed?

-- Stiffness or difficulty straightening the knee fully
+- Stiffness or difficulty fully straightening the knee

 - Often increased pain during exercise or after exertion